Wonderful World Festival | Canberra

 Elements of the festival (sneak peek)

-Wonderful World is designed as a hub-and-spoke experience, with Garema Place as the vibrant heart of the festival.
+Wonderful World is designed as a hub-and-spoke experience, with Glebe Park as the vibrant heart of the festival.
 From this central hub, creativity radiates out to city businesses and venues, all connected by a family-friendly overlay.

 Wonder balloons | Sculptural inflatables imprinted with artworks by ACT primary school students.
 These inflatables will be displayed along Garema Place and City Walk, creating a tapestry of colour.